Daud94/task-manager/README.md

 ## Environment Variables

-onfigure the application using environment variables.
+configure the application using environment variables.
 Create a `.env` file in the root of the project and define the following variables:

 ```
     SALT_OR_ROUNDS=
     JWT_SECRET=
+    PORT=
 ```

 ## Running the app